Piotrekol/CollectionManager/README.md

 ### **Saving Collections**

-Saving collections can be done by going to the top menu and selecting `File > Save` then selecting either of the following options:
+Collections can be saved by going to the top menu, selecting `File > Save` and any of the following options:

 - `Collection(.db/.osdb)`: This will allow you to save the currently loaded collections in either .db format or .osdb format.